Permafrost/Tundra/README.md

 // adds the given integers together, returning the result tundra.integer.add($integers[]);

-// decrements the given integer by one tundra.integer.decrement($integer);
+// decrements the given $integer by one; returns minus one if $integer is not specified so that
+// this service can be used in a loop to both initialize and decrement a counter variable. tundra.integer.decrement($integer);

 // divides the given integer x by y, returning the result